ygd06/14_a1/README.md

 1. Currency is represented as `NUMERIC(12,2)` and is assumed to be the same currency for all clients/contracts.
 2. A contract is "active" only when its status is `IN PROGRESS`.
-3. Funding moves money from `clients.escrow_balance` into the contract's funded amount; the contract budget is therefore the amount reserved for that contract.
+3. Funding deducts the requested amount from `clients.escrow_balance` and creates a `FUNDED` contract whose `budget` represents the amount reserved for that contract.
 4. A client must have enough escrow balance before a contract can be funded.
 5. A freelancer can have at most one `IN PROGRESS` contract, enforced by a partial unique index.
 6. A completed contract contributes its budget to lifetime earnings.